Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 [:adventures/louis-jean-moreau:]

 He used to be a member of the [[lore:Eyes of Dusk@urkmor]], but he decided to leave, feeling ad if they couldn't see his true potential.
 He left [[lore:Urk'mor]] for Hoverncast, establishing his reputation in Gullenshire.
 An abled and ruthless Shadow Monk, he was quickly recognized and recruited by [[the Network]].
 He made his way to the top, almost, now the second hand of its mysterious leader.

+He found [[Ivonne Laurent]] by chance, working as an escort.
+She was a dear childhood friend of his, until one day she went missing.
+He couldn't leave her at such a position, so he used his leverage to protect her from her